27 Life Skills That Should Be Taught in Schools But Are Not

 1. Financial Literacy

-Related: Comprehensive Guide to Affirmation
+Related: Legacy and Impact: A Comprehensive Guide

 2. Effective Communication